How to Learn Scuba Diving – A Beginner’s Guide and Introduction

 Scuba Diving Equipment: Every scuba diver needs its own set of underwater gear and equipment, including the mask, snorkel, and fins.
 Although the prices of these items vary from manufacturer to manufacturer, the average cost would be around $150 or $200.

-If you want to dive into bigger depths, then you may require some other good-quality equipment as well as a scuba regulator, a buoyancy control device, and a dive computer — a device that helps you calculate the time you spend underwater.
-The total cost of these items can easily be over $1,000, but there are several budget brand that can offer you this equipment in a few hundred dollars.
+If you want to dive into bigger depths, then you may require some other good-quality equipment as well as a scuba regulator (check out our buying guide for dive regulators), a buoyancy control device, and a dive computer — a device that helps you calculate the time you spend underwater.
+The total cost of these items can easily be over $1,000, but there are several budget brands that can offer you this equipment in a few hundred dollars.
 Remember, though, never to compromise on quality, since your life depends on this equipment.

-Although this price tag may seem steep to you, remember that these are mostly just one-time investment and you can use all of this equipment for a very long time.
+Although this price tag may seem steep to you, remember that these are mostly just one-time investments and you can use all of this equipment for a very long time.

 You will also need an air tank the price of which can be anywhere from $475 to $850.
 However, once the tank is purchased, the air refill will cost you as little as $5 to $20.